yorshka20/desktop-ocr-translator/README.md

 - [x] press `Enter` to confirm screen content clip.

-- [x] ocr results and translation will be shown in content window.
+- [x] ocr results and translation will be shown in a popup window.

 ### Translation with OCR result